 A dark, dated restaurant reborn as a light-filled Parisian brunch salon.

 Café Atelier occupies roughly 1,800 square feet in Vaughan.
-We stripped out the drop ceilings and heavy wood of the former space and rebuilt the room around light — ivory walls, warm oak, and a long sage-green velvet banquette that wraps the room.
+Studio Kimi stripped out the drop ceilings and heavy wood of the former space and rebuilt the room around light — ivory walls, warm oak, and a long sage-green velvet banquette that wraps the room.

 Calacatta marble bistro tables on slim brass pedestals, soft bouclé chairs, and opal-glass globe pendants set a feminine, European tone.
 Arched cane-webbing screens divide the small footprint into intimate corners without closing it off.